thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 author: thomas_burleson
 related_posts:
   - Component-Relative Paths in Angular
+  - Custom themes with Angular Material
   - Angular Master Class - Redux and ngrx
   - Three things you didn't know about the AsyncPipe
   - Using Zones in Angular for better performance
   - Making your Angular apps fast
-  - Testing Angular Directives with Custom Matchers
 related_videos:
   - '175255006'
   - '193524896'